LifeShare University

 TIMELY REFERRAL CRITERIA* FOR ORGAN DONATION

-• Any consideration of withdrawal of life sustaining therapies, or deceleration of care (example: palliative care consults OR DNR for purposes to not escalate care) OR
+• Any discussion or consideration of withdrawal of life sustaining therapies, or deceleration of care (example: goals of care conversations, palliative care

 • Brain death testing discussed, planned or initiated OR

-• GCS < 5, not due to sedation or paralytics OR
+• GCS < 5, NOT due to sedation or paralytics OR

 • Family initiates conversation about donation